apache/apisix/docs/en/latest/plugins/openfunction.md

 }'
 ```

-Now, any requests to the path `hello/123` will invoke the OpenFunction ,and the added path is forwarded:
+Now, any requests to the path `hello/123` will invoke the OpenFunction, and the added path is forwarded:

 ```shell
 curl  http://127.0.0.1:9080/hello/123